Namitha-anna-koshy/Smart-Solar-Tracking-System-With-Automated-Blinds/README.md

 # 🌞 Smart Solar Tracking System with Automated Blind Control
-*aka the project where the sun finally listened to me*

 Welcome to my minor mini project — the era where I went from
 **“why did I even take this minor 😭”**